karandomguy/TuneNews/README.md

 - **Hassle-Free Conversion:** Easily convert any news article into catchy Hinglish Bollywood lyrics.
 - **Llama 2 7b Integration:** Powered by the advanced Llama 2 7b language model for high-quality results.
 - **Custom Dataset:** Fine-tuned on a curated dataset of 40 articles transformed into songs for accuracy and creativity.
-- **User-Friendly Interface:** A simple and intuitive interface for seamless conversion.
+- **User-Friendly Interface:** A simple and intuitive interface for seamless conversion with additional **Chrome Extension** for ease of use.

 [Checkout the model here](https://huggingface.co/karandomguy/TuneNews)